-Anti-platelet Effects: NSAIDs inhibit platelet aggregation and have been shown to prolong bleeding time.
+Anti-platelet Effects: Ketorolac tromethamine and other NSAIDs inhibit platelet aggregation and have been shown to prolong bleeding time.
 Ketorolac tromethamine does not affect platelet count, prothrombin time (PT) or partial thromboplastin time (PTT).

-Unlike acetylsalicylic acid (ASA), their effect on platelet function is quantitatively less, or of shorter duration, and is reversible.
+Unlike acetylsalicylic acid (ASA), NSAID's effect on platelet function is quantitatively less, or of shorter duration, and is reversible.
 The inhibition of platelet function by ketorolac tromethamine is normalized within 24 to 48 hours after the drug is discontinued.